evanwills/file-upload-viewer/README_attributes.md

 |------------|-------------|---------|----------------|
 | _optional_ | _{boolean}_ | `FALSE` | `props.noloop` |

-Whetherornot to loop the carousel around if the usertries to focus beyond the limit of the carousel
+Whether or not to loop the carousel around if the usertries to focus beyond the limit of the carousel

 e.g. Prevent moving the focus right of the last item, orleft of the first item

-The default behaviourof the carousel is to loop back to the begining when moving the focus item to afterthe last item, orloop to the end when moving.
+The default behaviour of the carousel is to loop back to the begining when moving the focus item to afterthe last item, orloop to the end when moving.